backstage/backstage/docs/deployment/flightcontrol.md

 After that, select `+ Add Database (RDS)`

-### Step 5: Create your project

 Click `Create Project` and complete any required steps (like linking your AWS account).

 # Deployment via Code

-Step 1: Create a Flightcontrol project from your dashboard.
+1. Create a Flightcontrol project from your dashboard.
 Select a repository for the source.

-Step 2: Select the `flightcontrol.json` Config Type.
+2. Select the `flightcontrol.json` Config Type.

-Step 3: Add a new file at the root of your repository called `flightcontrol.json`.
+3. Add a new file at the root of your repository called `flightcontrol.json`.
 Here's an example configuration that creates a Web Server for your Backstage app:

 ```json filename="flightcontrol.json"
 {